ogrom-ogrom/windrose-server-ubuntu/README.md

 tmux new -d -s windrose_server "WINEPREFIX=~/.windrose_server xvfb-run -a wine ~/windrose_server/WindroseServer.exe -log -nullrhi"
 ```

-To see the detached session, you will need to `attach`.
-Once you attach it, CTRL + B -> D to detach.
+To see the detached session, you will need to attach.
+Once you attach, CTRL + B -> D to detach.
 ```ssh
 tmux attach -t windrose_server
 ```